mm3509/b9122/syllabus/appendix-grading.md

 ## Assignments

-I release assignments after after a lecture; they are due on the Tuesday around 10 days later, so you have two weekends to complete them.
+I release assignments after a lecture; they are due on the Tuesday around 12 days later, so you have two weekends to complete them.
 I drop the lowest grade among the 5 assignments.

 The grading for assignments and exams is the same: see below for the grading rubric.